InternetStalker/Simple_file_user/README.md

 File class
 ----------

-`File(path: str, encoding: str = "utf-8", new: bool = False, binary_mode: bool = False)` File object normalises and makes absolute path before it saves it.
+d makes absolute path before it saves it.
 If new is true it creates new file.
 Already existing file on this path clears.
 If binary is true file opens like binary, so read method will return bytes.
 Also binary file doesn't have encoding, so you'll get Exception if you try to get encoding of this file.

 ### Methods overview